Multiplicities of Jumping Numbers: The Polynomial Nature of Multiplicities

 But, since $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$, $\iL$ is generated by its global sections (by the generators of $\fa$) on $Y$, the same is true for $\iL|_{E^{c}}$ on $E^{c}$.
 In particular, $\iL|_{E^{c}}$ has a non-zero global section.
 Hence, choosing a non-zero global section of $\iL|_{E^{c}}$, we have an injective map:

 Tensoring with $\iF|_{E^{c}}$ preserves injectivity since $\iF$ was invertible.
 Hence, we have

 Since taking global sections also preserves injectivity, our claim is proved. \end{proof}

-\begin{rem} This proposition implies that if $c$ is a jumping number of $\fa$ then so is $c+1$.
+\begin{rem} This proposition implies that if $c$ is a jumping number of $Z$ at $Z_{1}$, then so is $c+1$.
 This also follows directly from the definition of multiplier ideals and jumping numbers.
-Though this proposition says that if we fix a `$c$' then $m(c+n)$ is non-decreasing with $n$, this does not imply that the multiplicity $m(c)$ increases with $c$ (i.e. as $c$ varies over the jumping numbers).
+Though this proposition says that if we fix a `$c$' then $m(c+n)$ is non-decreasing with $n$, this does not imply that the multiplicity $m(c)$ increases with $c$ (i.e., as $c$ varies over the jumping numbers).
 In fact, this is not true.
-As we'll see in the next section, $m(c+n)$ increases at different rates for different jumping numbers $c$. \end{rem} \begin{rem} Theorem \ref{thm3.1} can be thought of as a finiteness statement for multiplier ideals (of $\fm-$primary ideals) analogous to Skoda's Theorem \ref{skoda} and coming from the Local Vanishing Theorem \ref{localvanishing}.
-A simple illustration of this finiteness idea is the result that the jumping numbers of $\fa$ are periodic after $d-1$ where $d$ is the dimension of $X$.
-This result is a well-known consequence of Skoda's Theorem.
-But, we'll give a different proof of this using Theorem \ref{thm3.1} and the previous Proposition \ref{incr}: \end{rem}
+As we will see in the next section, $m(c+n)$ increases at different rates for different jumping numbers $c$. \end{rem}

+Theorem~\ref{thm3.1} can be thought of as a finiteness statement for multiplier ideals of a subscheme at its irreducible components.
+For example, we can use Theorem~\ref{thm3.1} to deduce a well-known periodicity result for jumping numbers:

-\begin{Pn} If $c > d-1$, then $c$ is a jumping number of $\fa$ if and only if $c+1$ is a jumping number of $\fa$. \end{Pn}
+\begin{Pn} Let $c$ be a positive real number, and let $Z_1$ be a codimension $h$ components of a subscheme $Z$ of a smooth variety $X$.
+If $c > h-1$, then $c$ is a jumping number of $Z$ at $Z_{1}$ if and only if $c+1$ is a jumping number of $Z$ at $Z_{1}$. \end{Pn}

-\begin{proof} By Proposition \ref{incr}, if $c$ is a jumping number, then $c+1$ is also a jumping number (without any assumptions on $c$).
-So its enough to prove that if $c+1$ is a jumping number of $\fa$ then so is $c$.
-But if not, then again by Proposition \ref{incr}, $m(c-n) = 0$ for all $n$ such that $ 0 \leq n \leq d-1$.
-But, $m(c+n)$ is a polynomial of degree at most $d-1$.
-So, the $d$ zeroes of $m(c+n)$ implies that $m(c+n)$ is identically zero.
-This means that $c+1$ can not be a jumping number either. \end{proof}
+\begin{proof} By Proposition~\ref{incr}, if $c$ is a jumping number, then $c+1$ is also a jumping number (without any assumptions on $c$).
+So it is enough to prove that if $c+1$ is a jumping number of $Z$ at $Z_{1}$ then so is $c$.
+If $c$ is not a jumping number, then by Proposition~\ref{incr}, $m(c-n) = 0$ for all $n$ such that $ 0 \leq n \leq h-1$.
+By Theorem~\ref{thm3.1}, $m(c+n)$ is a polynomial of degree at most $h-1$.
+Since $m(c+n)$ has $h$ zeroes, this implies that $m(c+n)$ is identically zero.
+So $c+1$ can not be a jumping number either. \end{proof}